 - Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they choose to opt out or contribute a different amount.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they decide not to.
 The default contribution rate starts at 3% and increases by 1% each year until it reaches a maximum of 6%, unless the employee chooses a different contribution rate.

 Solo or Individual 401(k) Plan

-These are intended for people who are self-employed, or businesses where the only employees are spouses.
+These are intended for people who are self-employed, or a business where the only employee is a spouse.
 Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
 This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
-Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance exceeds $250,000.
+Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance exceeds $250,000.

 How a Financial Advisor Can Help Small Dardenne Prairie, MO Businesses With Their 401(k) Plans

-- Plan design — A few detailed Google searches can't come close to offering the same level of skill and experience as a professional retirement consultant.
-Financial advisors can work with small business owners to develop a 401(k) plan that meets the specific needs of their business and employees.
+- Plan design — A few quick internet searches are a poor replacement for years of experience and working on retirement plans every day.
+Financial advisors can work with small business owners to create a 401(k) plan meant specifically to benefit their company.
 They can help choose the right type of plan, set up contribution and matching formulas, and establish eligibility requirements.

-- Setting up and operating a plan — There are specific steps you must take when initiating your small business 401(k).
+- Initiating and managing a plan — There are specific steps you must take when initiating your small business 401(k).
 You must: